Bcrypt: User input

 Many implementations of bcrypt truncate the password to the first 72 bytes, following the OpenBSD implementation.

 The mathematical algorithm itself requires initialization with 18 32-bit subkeys (equivalent to 72 octets/bytes).
 The original specification of bcrypt does not mandate any one particular method for mapping text-based passwords from userland into numeric values for the algorithm.
 One brief comment in the text mentions, but does not mandate, the possibility of simply using the ASCII encoded value of a character string: "Finally, the key argument is a secret encryption key, which can be a user-chosen password of up to 56 bytes (including a terminating zero byte when the key is an ASCII string)."

 Note that the quote above mentions passwords "up to 56 bytes" even though the algorithm itself makes use of a 72 byte initial value.
 Although Provos and Mazières do not state the reason for the shorter restriction, they may have been motivated by the following statement from Bruce Schneier's original specification of Blowfish, "The 448 [bit] limit on the key size ensures that the[sic] every bit of every subkey depends on every bit of the key."

 Implementations have varied in their approach of converting passwords into initial numeric values, including sometimes reducing the strength of passwords containing non-ASCII characters.

 Comparison to other password hashing algorithms

-It is important to note that bcrypt is not a key derivation function (KDF).
+Bcrypt is not a key derivation function (KDF).
 For example, bcrypt cannot be used to derive a 512-bit key from a password.
 At the same time, algorithms like pbkdf2, scrypt, and argon2 are password-based key derivation functions - where the output is then used for the purpose of password hashing rather than just key derivation.

 Password hashing generally needs to complete < 1000 ms. In this scenario, bcrypt is stronger than pbkdf2, scrypt, and argon2.